NGC 6820 and NGC 6823

-NGC 6820 is a small emission nebula near the open cluster NGC 6823 in Vulpecula.
-The reflection nebula and cluster are embedded in a large faint emission nebula called Sh 2-86.
-The whole area of nebulosity is often referred to as NGC 6820.
+NGC 6820 is an emission nebula that surrounds the much smaller open cluster NGC 6823 in Vulpecula.

-M27, the Dumbbell Nebula, is found three degrees to the east, and α Vulpeculae three degrees to the west.
+Messier 27 is found three degrees to the east, and α Vulpeculae three degrees to the west.

+NGC 6820

+The emission nebula NGC 6820 was discovered by Albert Marth on August 7, 1864.
+The nebula is being pushed out and away by the radiation from the stars of NGC 6823, creating huge 'pillars' of gas and dust, similar to the pillars of creation.

+NGC 6823

-Open star cluster NGC 6823 is about 50 light-years across and lies about 6,000 light-years away.
+NGC 6823 was discovered by William Herschel on July 17, 1785.
+It is about 50 light-years across and lies about 6,000 light-years away.
 The center of the cluster formed about two million years ago and is dominated in brightness by a host of bright young blue stars.
 Outer parts of the cluster contain even younger stars.
 It forms the core of the Vulpecula OB1 stellar association.